couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

 For 2.0.1 please follow the same steps for 2.0 and earlier.
 The one difference between versions is the name and location of the file you change.

+This operation on both Linux and Windows is data destructive.
+This process will reinitialize the node and remove all data on the node.
+You may want to perform a backup of node data before you perform this operation, see [cbbackup Tool](#couchbase-admin-cmdline-cbbackup).

 **For Linux 2.0.1 and Earlier:**